DBOMproject/chainsource-gateway/README.md

 ## Getting Help

-If you have any queries on insert-project-name, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)
+If you have any queries on chainsource-gateway, feel free to reach us on any of our [communication channels](https://github.com/DBOMproject/community/blob/master/COMMUNICATION.md)

 If you have questions, concerns, bug reports, etc, please file an issue in this repository's [issue tracker](https://github.com/DBOMproject/node-sdk/issues).

 ## Getting Involved

-This section should detail why people should get involved and describe key areas you are currently focusing on; e.g., trying to get feedback on features, fixing certain bugs, building important pieces, etc.

-General instructions on _how_ to contribute should be stated with a link to [CONTRIBUTING](CONTRIBUTING.md).
+Find the instructions on how you can contribute in [CONTRIBUTING](CONTRIBUTING.md).